ngeorge337/sfml-tmxloader/README.md

    but the sf::View is never moved
 * Renamed QuadTree files to TMXQuadTree (this was mostly to fix a conflict with LTBL2's QuadTree files)
-* Fixed map properties not being cleared when loading a level, improperly allowing properties to carry over to new loaders in the same MapLoader instance
+* Fixed map properties not being cleared when loading a level, improperly allowing properties to carry over to new levels in the same MapLoader instance
 * GetPropertyString() returns an empty string if the property is not found, instead of throwing an assertion failure